 Hexagonal Knitting Needles

-Traditionally a knitting needle is a solid round length with a pointed tip.
 These look similar to a pencil.
-Companies like Indian Lake Artisans create beautiful wooden hexagonal-shaped needles.
+Indian Lake Artisans create beautiful wooden hexagonal-shaped needles.

 - Multiple resting points for your fingers